All Episodes

 I figured, you know, how in the world can this guy be a doctor?

-But um I I my initial thought was outrage.
+But my initial thought was outrage.

-And then I guess I started thinking, uh, I think you do this on purpose to let people know uh what people like David are thinking if they get through to you and they get to to call you and talk to you, you give them a chance to argue their points, but they really don't have any and it just goes on and on.
+And then I guess I started thinking, I think you do this on purpose to let people know what people like David are thinking if they get through to you and they get to call you and talk to you.

-Uh because for the longest time the liberals put out this tripe that uh I refuse to take calls from them.
+One of them is that we always put liberals to the front of the line when they call because for the longest time the liberals put out this tripe that I refuse to take calls from them.

-The fact is so few of them call, and now we know why.
+The fact is, so few of them call, and now we know why.

 I didn't know this guy was on the phone.